|

 coat hangers.
 We recommend drilling at 3 o'clock and 9 o'clock (otherwise

-when you drill the holes the metal debris may more easily drop in your
+when you drill the holes the metal debris could drop in your eyes).

 |